Inoperable Lung Cancer: What To Expect | MyLungCancerTeam

 Advanced-Stage Lung Cancer

-Surgery may also not be an option for those who have more extensive cancer within the lung.
-Lung cancer surgery typically involves the removal of all or part of the lung, depending on how large the lung tumor is or how much it has spread within the lung.
+Surgery may also not be an option for those who have more extensive types of lung cancer.
+Lung cancer surgery typically involves removal of all or part of the lung, depending on how large the lung tumor is or how much it has spread within the lung.
 In some cases, removing all of the cancerous parts of the lung would mean that a person doesn’t have enough healthy tissue left to function.
 These cases are considered unresectable.

 Treatments for Inoperable Lung Cancer

-People with inoperable lung cancer have other treatment options.
+People with more advanced stage 3 inoperable lung cancer or stage 4 inoperable lung cancer may have other treatment options.
 When coming up with a treatment plan, doctors may consider factors such as the type of lung cancer, lung cancer stage, gene changes within cancer cells, and other health problems.

 Radiation Therapy

-Inoperable NSCLC and SCLC are sometimes treated with radiation treatments.
-The most common type of radiation therapy is external beam radiation therapy, in which a machine outside of the body delivers high-energy beams or particles to the tumor.
-Doctors may use external beam radiation therapy to treat tumors in the lungs or single tumors that exist in more distant locations.
+Inoperable NSCLC and SCLC are sometimes treated with radiation — most commonly external beam radiation therapy, in which a machine outside of the body delivers high-energy beams or particles to the tumor.
+Doctors may use external beam radiation therapy to treat tumors in the lungs or single tumors located in more distant locations.
 This type of treatment is not effective for treating widespread cancer, so people with stage 4 lung cancer don’t usually receive radiation therapy as their main treatment.

 Systemic Therapy